billyxs/notes.md/vim/CHEAT_SHEET.md

 ## Other

 ```
 :%TOhtml   " create the current file contents as HTML document

 :r! ls     " pull ls output into the vim session
 :r! date   " pull date into the vim session

 " suspend vim and use terminal
 <Ctrl-z>   " suspend vim session
 fg         " go back to to suspended vim session
+g <Ctrl-g> " show file info based on the cursor position
 ```